Kal and Lucille Rudman Foundation: The Health Tech Program at St. Christopher's Hospital

-The Rudmans have been involved in this unique program for 14 years now.
-The plan was inspired by Louis Lessick, a teacher at Olney High School.
-He wanted to give kids, especially at-risk kids, a reason to keep trying, a direction, and an exposure to a profession they could pursue all the way through school.
-But nobody would fund it.
-That's where the Rudmans and the Tenet Corporation (which owns St. Christopher's Hospital) stepped in.
+The Rudmans have been involved in this program for 14 years.
+The plan was inspired by Louis Lessick, a teacher at Olney High School, who wanted to give students, especially those at-risk, a reason to continue their efforts, a direction, and an exposure to a profession they could pursue through school.
+The program was not initially funded, and the Rudmans and the Tenet Corporation (which owns St. Christopher's Hospital) provided support.

 The program takes deserving students from some of the highest crime neighborhoods in the city and gives them the opportunity to work with health professionals, who double as their mentors.
 Each school year, 30 students get paid to work 16 hours a week at the hospital.
 Each summer, the number swells to 50.
 Graduates of the program have gone on to work in cancer research, as respiratory specialists, nurses, and a handful are preparing for medical school, among many other fields.
 The graduation rate for the students enrolled in Health Tech is 98 percent.
 The average rate for public high schools in Philadelphia just slipped to 57 percent.

-"Ever since Kal came onboard we've stayed in business and expanded," Louis Lessick says.
-"He changed everything.
-And he isn't just the guy with the check.
-These kids can call him anytime.
-He'll talk to them like his own children.
-He's there when they need him."

-Former Philadelphia Superintendent of Schools, Paul Valas, has called Health Tech "the most successful program of its kind that I have ever been involved with.
-I cite it as the national role model all the time."